JuDFTteam/masci-tools/docs/source/devel_guide/plotting.rst

 Global/Module level instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The local instance already gives us reusable code snippets to avoid common pitfalls when doing matplotlib/bokeh plots.
-But when instantiating the :py:class:`~masci_tools.vis.parameters.Plotter` class locally we have no way of letting the user modify the global defaults.
+But when instantiating the :py:class:`Plotter` class locally we have no way of letting the user modify the global defaults.

-However, when handling global state we need to be careful to not leave the instance of the :py:class:`~masci_tools.vis.parameters.Plotter` class in an inconsistent state.
+However, when handling global state we need to be careful to not leave the instance of the :py:class:`Plotter` class in an inconsistent state.
 If an error is thrown inside the plotting routine the parameters would stay set and may lead to very unexpected results.
-For this reason every plotting function using a global or module level instance of these plotters should be decorated with the :py:func:`~masci_tools.vis.parameters.ensure_plotter_consistency()` decorator.
+For this reason every plotting function using a global or module level instance of these plotters should be decorated with the :py:func:`ensure_plotter_consistency()` decorator.
 This does two  things:

 1. If an error occurs in the decorated function the parameters will be reset before the error is raised
 2. It makes sure that nothing inside the plotting routine changed the user defined defaults

 Let us take the previous example and convert it to use a global instance